valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

 Gi0/1        1     0               192.168.13.1/24    1     DR    1/1
 Gi0/0        1     1               192.168.12.1/24    1     P2P   1/1
 ```
 Now let's check the R1-R2 OSPF adjacency details again.
-We see two adjacencies between R1 and R2 over the same physical link.
+We see two adjacencies between R1 and R2.
 One adjaceny is in Area 0 over the OSPF_MA0 logical interface while another is formed in Area 1 over the Gi0/0 physical interface.
 ```md
 R1#show ip ospf nei